East Boston Neighborhood Health Center

 The MFTP congratulates EBNHC on all it has done for East Boston, and we cannot wait to contribute to its continued success!

-Images provided by East Boston News and the East Boston Neighborhood Health Center
+Images provided by Gabrielle Witham, East Boston Neighborhood Health Center